whistlegraph/aesthetic-computer/README.txt

     - [] Create a "full playback" mode.
     - [] Add arrows to top right to move between slides?
   + Done
+    - [x] VR timelapse should default to 1x.
+    - [x] Colored stripey progress.
+    - [x] Wand should be hidden when a player is running.
+    - [x] All controller buttons should be disabled when a player is running.
     - [x] Make wand render again / get WebVR working.
     - [x] Kill any errors.
     - [x] Zoom out a proper distance based on aspect ratio.